 Fairfield Metropolitan Housing Authority

-Fairfield Metropolitan Housing Authority is a Public Housing Agency in Lancaster, Ohio that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
-As of January 18th, 2020, Fairfield Metropolitan Housing Authority has 1 waiting lists that are open now or opening soon.
+Fairfield Metropolitan Housing Authority is a Public Housing Agency that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
+As of August 15th, 2020, Fairfield Metropolitan Housing Authority has 1 waiting lists that are open now or opening soon.

 The Public Housing Waiting List is open indefinitely.

 Due to the coronavirus disease (COVID-19) outbreak, some waiting list openings may be postponed until further notice.
 Visit the housing authority's website for the latest on its current operations, if one is available.
 If there is no information online, contact the housing authority directly.
 Due to a high volume of calls and modified office hours in most areas, it may take days or weeks to get a response.

 Public Housing Waiting List

 Please Note: Due to the decentralized nature of affordable housing information, the information about this waiting list may be out of date.

 How To Apply to the Public Housing Waiting List

 The Fairfield Metropolitan Housing Authority (FMHA) is currently accepting public housing waiting list applications for families.